stevenah/biomedia-2019-sample-submission/README.md

 sudo docker run -v <test_set_location>:/biomedia -a stdin -a stdout -a stderr <docker_id> > biomedia_submission.txt
 ```

-The results should be a `.txt` file which lists the name of a file (image or feature) and the associated prediction of said file.
+The results should be a `.txt` file in the format of the example shown in the file `example_biomedia_submission.txt` located within this repository.

 ## Submitting your Docker Image